 11.01.02 Executive Officers of this congregation shall serve similar offices on the Council and shall be voting members of the Council.

 C11.02.
 The Executive Officers shall each serve in their respective positions for a term of one year.
-Each year, at the time specified in the bylaws, the President-Elect and Finance Committee Chair (“President-Elect”) shall assume the office of President, and the Vice President and Secretary (“Vice President”) shall assume the office of President-Elect and Finance Committee Chair.
-A Vice President shall be elected each year by a majority vote of this congregation at its regular annual meeting.
+Each year, at the time specified in the bylaws, the President-Elect shall assume the office of President, and the Vice President shall assume the office of President-Elect.
+A Vice President shall be elected each year by a majority vote of this congregation at its annual meeting.

-11.02.01 The term of office for each Executive Officer shall begin at midnight on the thirty-first of August in the year the term commences and shall expire at midnight on the thirty-first day of August in the year in which the term concludes.
+11.02.01 .
+The term of office for each Executive Officer shall begin immediately upon adjournment of the annual meeting of this congregation at which the Vice President was elected and shall expire the following year immediately upon adjournment of the following year’s annual meeting unless otherwise specified at said annual meeting.

-11.02.02 The President shall not be eligible for a period of two years to serve as a Council member or as an Executive Officer after the expiration of their term as President.
+11.02.02 After the expiration of their term, the President shall not be eligible for a period of two years to serve as a Council Representative or as an Executive Officer.

-11.02.03 If a vacancy occurs in an Executive Officer’s position, within 60 days of the position becoming vacant the Council will, by majority vote, fill the vacancy for the remaining portion of the term with a person who meets the eligibility requirements outlined in 11.01.
-The person appointed to the Executive Officer position cannot move into the next Executive Officer position in the progression or stay in their current Officer position for a second year without first receiving a nomination from the Nominating Committee, approval by the Council and approval by written ballot by a majority vote of this congregation at its regular annual meeting.
+11.02.03 Within 60 days of a vacancy occurring in an Executive Officer’s position, the Council will, by majority vote, fill the vacancy for the remaining portion of the term with a person who meets the eligibility requirements outlined in 11.01.
+The person appointed to the Executive Officer position cannot move into the next Executive Officer position in the progression or stay in their current Officer position for a second year without first receiving a nomination from the Nominating Committee, approval by the Council and approval by a majority vote of this congregation at its annual meeting.

-11.02.04 An Executive Officer who is absent from three consecutive regular Council meetings or Executive Committee meetings without an excuse acceptable to the other three members of the Executive Committee shall forfeit their office.
+11.02.04 An Executive Officer who is absent from three consecutive regular Council meetings or Executive Committee meetings without an excuse acceptable to the other three members of the Executive Committee shall forfeit their office upon a vote by the Executive Committee for forfeiture.

 11.02.05 An Executive Officer’s position shall be declared vacant if the Executive Officer ceases to be a voting member of this congregation.

-C11.03 No Executive Officer shall hold more than one Executive Officer position at the same time or hold an Executive Officer and a Congregation Council position at the same time.
+C11.03 No Executive Officer shall hold more than one Executive Officer position at the same time or hold an Executive Officer position and serve as a Council Representative at the same time.

 C11.04 The duties of the Executive Officers shall include the following.

 11.04.01 The President shall prepare the agenda for, and preside over, the business meetings of this congregation, the Executive Committee, and the Council.
-The President shall be an ex officio non-voting member of all committees and organizations of this congregation.
-Each year the President shall appoint one Council member to be a liaison to and non-voting member of each of the key ministry teams and committees.
+The President shall be an ex officio member of all committees and organizations of this congregation.
+Each year the President shall appoint one Council Representative to be a liaison to and non-voting member of each of the key committees and organizations.

 11.04.02 The President-Elect shall assist the President in preparing the agenda for Council meetings and in carrying out the President's duties, together with such other duties as the President may assign.
-The President-Elect shall be the chair and a non-voting member of the Finance Committee.
-The President-Elect will oversee preparation and management of the annual budget and periodic financial audits, collaborating with the Director of Finance and Treasurer, and the Finance Committee.
+The President-Elect shall be the chair and an ex officio member of the Finance Committee.
+The President-Elect will oversee preparation and management of the annual budget and periodic financial audits, collaborating with the Church Business Administrator, the Treasurer, and the Finance Committee.
 The President-Elect shall assume the duties of the President during the absence or disqualification of the President.